evolvedbinary/hsg-project-wiki/Setup.md

       - `1.
 Clone all repositories`
       - `2.
 Apply Mac settings to hsg-project`
       - `3.
 Apply hsg-project settings to eXist`
 - If you use eXist to preview website content, then proceed to [Starting eXist](#starting-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).
-Return here when you are done setting up eXist.
+Now you're all set with the latest version of all of our software.

 ## Installing other dependencies